plforacle/mysql-rag/build-chatbot/build-chatbot.md

       ```

-3. Replace styles.css file with new content in  "chatbot"" folder
+3. Replace styles.css file with new content in  "chatbot" folder

       - Delete all content
       ```bash